swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 You can also define your own variables.
 If you are always needing to go to the same directory for your work, you could store it's path as a variable.
+And not that you can use one variable as part of the definition of another.
 Change to your home directory and try:

-    DATADIR="~/boot-camps/shell/data"
-    cd $DATADIR

-You can also use one variable as part of the definition to another:

     DATADIR="$HOME/boot-camps/shell/data"
     cd $DATADIR